Slluxx/Sandboxer/README.md

 </Configuration>
 ```

-## Building
+## Building Sandboxer

-To build Sandboxer, you'll need the .NET SDK 8.
-Follow these steps:
+To build Sandboxer:
 1. Clone the repository.
 2. Navigate to the `.\src` directory.
 3. Run `dotnet build` for a standard build or `dotnet build -c NNL` for the lightweight version.
-Alternatively, you can use the `dotnet publish` command for creating deployable packages.
+Alternatively, use `dotnet publish` to create deployable packages.

-Note: The `csproj` file might need some adjustments, and contributions via pull requests are welcome.
+Adjustments to the `csproj` file may be necessary; contributions via pull requests are welcome.

 ## Licenses

 This project is licensed under the GNU General Public License v3.0.
-For more details, see the LICENSE file.

-In addition, this project uses the WPF UI library, which is licensed under the MIT License.
-For more details on the WPF UI library license, see the LICENSE-MIT file.
+Additional components, such as the WPF UI library, are licensed under the MIT License.
+For detailed licensing information, refer to the LICENSE and LICENSE-MIT files.
-The WPF UI library is © 2021-2024 Leszek Pomianowski and WPF UI Contributors.
-More information can be found at https://dev.lepo.co/.